If we agree with the adage, “You only get one chance to make a first impression,” why are so many insurance agent and broker websites so uninspiring?

 “Thanks for coming to our website, built exclusively to tell you how great we are and that our service is fabulous.
 However, call, email or fill in our form and we’ll be happy to respond when it’s convenient for us.
 And, if you need something right now, feel free to use the limited functionality we may offer.”

 “Welcome to our website.
 How can we help you?”

-Independent agents and brokers have the best customer experience goals in mind.
+Independent agents and top insurance brokers have the best customer experience goals in mind.
 However, many find it difficult to translate that to an online entry point to their firm.
 Many sites haven’t been updated in years, aren’t responsive (or mobile-friendly), and the content and imagery are stale.
 Worse yet, chatbots haven’t been enabled, and there’s no opportunity to pay bills online.

 Re-envisioning the online experience for your firm isn’t easy and isn’t necessarily cheap.
 However, consider the upside that allows you to: